AlonzoBarnett/RcurlAWS/README.md

 ### RcurlAWS
 RcurlAWS is a package for R intended to facilitate use of AWS services without external dependencies.

-Primary development is around credential management (both root and STS) and generic API requests.
+Primary development is around credential management (both root and STS), somewhat robust use of cerdential/config files, and generic API requests.

 Aws Root and Temporary credential management implemented using R6 classes.
 STS is supported to generate temporary credentials.